-The Company has adopted the process called "householding" for the E-Proxy Notice and any proxy materials we choose to mail in order to reduce printing costs and postage fees.
-Householding means that stockholders who share the same last name and address will receive only one copy of the Proxy Material, unless we receive contrary instructions from any stockholder at that address.
+The Company has adopted the process called "householding" for any proxy materials in order to reduce printing costs and postage fees.
+Householding means that stockholders who share the same last name and address will receive only one copy of the proxy material, unless we receive contrary instructions from any stockholder at that address.
 The Company will continue to mail a proxy card to each stockholder of record.